kimyearho/Metube-electron/README.md

 This app is currently in beta.
 The beta version does not support automatic updates.
-New versions are deployed in the repository.
+New versions are deployed in the repository. there may be bugs and please register issues.
 Thank you

-### ※
-This app is in beta.
-Therefore, there may be bugs and please register issues.

 ### Feature